michaeljclark/glyph/README.md

 ## implementations

-this repository contains two implementations of the super regular RISC architecture. there is a simple interpreter written in C, and a reference interpreter written in Python.
+this repository contains three implementations of the super regular RISC architecture. there is a simple interpreter written in C, another one written in Go, and a reference interpreter written in Python.

 ### simple interpreter

-the simple interpreter written in C currently supports the 16-bit compressed opcodes and can be built using CMake. at present the implementation is constrained to inline functions in one header.
+the simple interpreter in C can be built using CMake. presently the implementation is constrained to inline functions in one header.

 ```
 cmake -B build -G Ninja -DCMAKE_BUILD_TYPE=RelWithDebInfo